Polish American Librarians Association

 SECTION 2.
 All decisions shall be made on the basis of simple majority vote of paid members in attendance unless otherwise stated in these Bylaws.
 Each PALA member has one vote.

-SECTION 3.
-The Executive Board shall have a regular meeting to be announced on the PALA website .
-It shall be open to all PALA members.
+SECTION 4.
+The Board shall have regular meetings to be announced on the PALA website .
+These shall be open to all PALA members.

-Special Committees or Task Forces that will support the goals and purposes of the organization can be appointed by the Executive Board.
-The life of a special committee or task force shall be limited to one year unless the Executive Board shall otherwise provide.
+SECTION 1.
+The Board can appoint Special Committees or Task Forces that will support the goals and purposes of the organization.
+The life of a special committee or task force shall be limited to one (1) year unless the Board shall otherwise provide.

 SECTION 3.
 Standing Committee members shall serve one (1) year terms and shall be eligible for reappointment.